 Do you love wall decor made from wood, but are afraid to pull out the power tools?
-This simple DIY wooden snowflake doesn’t even require a saw.
-What?!
-Yes.
-Let’s get started.
+This Easy DIY Wooden Snowflake with Balsa Wood doesn’t even require a saw.

 Even though here in Kentucky, it has been nearly 60 degrees for much of January, I still wanted to bring a little winter to our front door.
 Maybe we’ll get some snow in February?
 If not, this wooden snowflake can bring me some cool-weather vibes.